 Previous recessions have taught us that spending on essential goods, such as prescription medications, rarely drops during a recession, so the companies that provide these items can prove a wise investment option.

 If you are considering investing more generally, make sure to invest for the longer term.

 Remember too , too, as interest rates rise, your cash will be worth less.

 So, if you do have significant savings in cash, now might be the time to consider alternative investment options.

 A good financial adviser will give you sound investment advice.

-For those not wanting or unable to move to a fixed rate, it’s a good idea to prepare for mortgage rate rises by making sure you can afford a higher monthly payment.
+For those not wanting to or are unable to move to a fixed rate, it’s a good idea to prepare for mortgage rate rises by making sure you can afford higher monthly payments.